-This NSF-funded REU program will support ten highly motivated and talented undergraduate students to conduct independent but guided research that focuses on Coastal Ocean Processes during an intensive 8-week program at the USC Wrigley Marine Science Center on Catalina Island, CA.
+This NSF-funded Research Experiences for Undergraduates (REU) program will support ten highly motivated and talented undergraduate students to conduct independent but guided research that focuses on Coastal Ocean Processes during an intensive 8-week program at the USC Wrigley Marine Science Center on Catalina Island, CA.

 The program will provide students with hands-on research experience, training in laboratory and field methodologies (including a 1-day research cruise), introductory lectures and special seminars in oceanography and marine science, academic and career advisement, professional developement workshops, group activities and field trips to explore Catalina Island's unique ecosystems.

 Application window for the 2015 USC WIES REU program:

 Note: Special consideration will be given to students who attend a university or college in Southern California and/or institutions with limited research training opportunities, but we encourage applications from all students nationwide who meet the NSF REU program's requirements for eligibility (see 'Who should apply').